primatejs/primate/docs/modules/handlebars.md

 # Handlebars

-This handler module serves Handlebars components with the `hbs` extension.
+This handler module serves Handlebars components with the `.hbs` extension.

 ## Install